Segniko/Calculator/README.md

 This project is open-source and available under the [MIT License](LICENSE).

-Thanks for checking it out! 🙌 If you like it, don’t forget to give it a ⭐ on GitHub!
+Thanks for checking it out! 🙌 If you like it, don’t forget to give it a ⭐